 Any individual who sets a fire (commits arson) on or near a university building will be subject to immediate disciplinary sanctions, including, but not limited to suspension, and a minimum $250 fine.
 Individuals may be charged for repairing any damage caused by the fire, and additionally may be subject to prosecution in criminal court.

 Emergency evacuation procedures are posted in every residence hall and will be discussed in all-hall meetings.

 In conjunction with the Department of Physical Resources and The Office of Risk Management, Residence Halls may conduct one fire drill each semester.
 All fire alarms /drills should be treated as an actual fire and the building must be evacuated immediately.
 Students who fail to evacuate during a fire alarm sounding or who tamper with fire control measures (such as false alarms, smoke alarms, pull stations, warning lights and horns, fire extinguishers, sprinkler systems) will be subject to disciplinary sanctions and possible referral to civil authorities.
-After an evacuation, students are not to return to the building until the RD or designee has deemed it safe to do so.
+After an evacuation, students are not to return to the building until the AC or designee has deemed it safe to do so.